Officials want Californians to respond before the count ends Sept. 30

 And California’s undercount could be even bigger if the Trump administration gets its way and the Census excludes undocumented immigrants from the count.

-Tuesday, state Attorney General Xavier Becerra filed a lawsuit challenging the move, joined by the cities of Long Beach, Los Angeles and Oakland and the Los Angeles Unified School District.
+On July 28, state Attorney General Xavier Becerra filed a lawsuit challenging the move, joined by the cities of Long Beach, Los Angeles and Oakland and the Los Angeles Unified School District.

 “You can’t be a law-and-order president if you keep breaking the law,” Becerra said in a statement.
 “This latest attack on the census is just that — it’s unlawful.
 President Trump still believes he can sidestep the U.S. Constitution.”